hshakula/rpr-primvar-proposal/index.md

 # Overview

 In USD it's possible to define arbitrary data for a primitive that can be referenced in material graphs for any sort of calculations.
-This data can vary across the primitive in different ways (i.e. data interpolation):
+This data can vary across the primitive in different ways (i.e. interpolated differently):

 * per vertex - values defined for each vertex (position) - `vertex`
 * per face vertex - values defined for each vertex of each face - `faceVarying`